kuhumcst/texton/INSTALL.md

    Checks uploaded files
   * pdffonts
   * git-lfs
    Some files in the Text Tonsorium are too big for GitHub.
-There is another place where large files are kept. `git-lfs` is needed to seamlessly access these.
+There is another place where large files are kept. 'git-lfs' is needed to seamlessly access these.
   * apache2
   * PHP
   * Java